SharkSnack/shiren-2/content/dungeons/9-road-to-the-end.md

 The listed upgrade values are the final values after clearing the dungeon.<br/>It's possible to clear the dungeon with +10 or even +0 depending on your other items,<br/>and increasing strength has a much more visible effect on damage output,<br/>so don't put too much thought into weapon upgrade values.

 * Dragon Killer+25 (三回飯金ド仏目)
-    * Use Dragon Killer as a main weapon if you find a Golden Interval.<br/>三 to hit multiple enemies at once, and 回 to restore your HP.<br/>竜 (Innate) + ド仏目 gives you an advantage against certain types.<br/>飯 for occasional Riceball drops.
+    * Use Dragon Killer as a main weapon if you find a Golden Interval.<br/>三 to hit multiple enemies at once, and 回 to restore your HP.<br/>竜 (Innate) + ド仏目 gives you an advantage against certain types.<br/>飯 for occasional Onigiri drops.
 Plays well with 皮 on a shield.<br/>金 (Red) protects upgrade value and other seals from 1 use<br/>of Monsoon Doll's special attack.
 * Dotanuki+15 (三回飯金眠弟)
     * Use Dotanuki or Spark Sword if you didn't find a Golden Interval.<br/>This example uses 眠 and 弟 instead of type effective seals,<br/>which is better against monsters without a type like Shihan.
 * Spark Sword+10 (三回弟弟弟弟)